 Or, in the specific case of learning an object is $\texttt{{green}}$ after knowing it is a $\bigbullet$:

 The surprise of finding a $\texttt{{green}}$ ${\bigbullet}$ depends on how many different colors of $\bigbullet$ are in our set of objects.
-In the same way we calculated entropy as a probability-weighted average of all possible outcomes of a random event, we can similarly compute an average uncertainty of the object's color, given that the object is a $\bigbullet$ \figrefsub{pointwise_conditional_entropy_fig}{a}.
+Just as we calculated entropy as a probability-weighted average over all outcomes, we can compute the average uncertainty of the object's color given that the object is a $\bigbullet$ \figrefsub{pointwise_conditional_entropy_fig}{a}.
 This yields the point-wise conditional entropy:

-Which can also be written in the generic form as:
+which can also be written in generic form as:

 Looking at the joint distribution in the middle row of \textbf{Figure \ref{what_is_mi}a}, knowing that the object is a $\bigbullet$ leaves three possible colors: \texttt{{green}}, \texttt{{yellow}}, or \texttt{{blue}}.
 Since we've specified that these occur with equal probability, the point-wise conditional entropy will be $\log_2 3 \approx 1.58$ bits.